anthooooooooony/CISAnalytics/DataVisualisation/Readme.md

   python -m SimpleHTTPServer 8000

-2. Input following address in a browser
+2. Input following address in a browser to see visualisation

 ### CIS Netowrk